 Digital finance has many forms, but it is not always "money"

 Modern societies have coined countless names for objects, goods and currencies to be exchanged (such as the admirable "grana", "dindi", "sacks" and "testoni").
 For practical purposes, we often group them as "money", but the main varieties are actually quite different.

 Today consumer life mainly deals with two types of money: the first it is a type of currency known as currency fiat, like the British pound, whose value is insured by the government that issues it (and not by an equivalent amount of gold or silver).
-The second one type are commodities: things that have intrinsic value (such as gold, silver and oil) and can be exchanged or sold based on this value.
+The second one type are commodities: things that have an intrinsic value (such as gold, silver and oil) and can be exchanged or sold based on this value.

 In 2020, only 10% of the fiat currency in the world exists as real, physical money.
 Most exist only digitally and move everywhere in a complicated pattern between our bank accounts and various other destinations.

 "Banks and credit card networks would tell you that money is already digital"Says Lex Sokolin, Global FinTech Co-Head at the blockchain company ConsenSys.
 "What we transfer from one bank account to another using payment systems or major banking systems is just the responsibility of the software between the business entities."

 In places like UK, USA, Mainland Europe and China, there is a strong push towards this transition (not so in Japan).
 It focuses on card and contactless payments in more and more aspects of daily life.

 Many businesses already accept only contactless cards and / or payments.
 What moves for the near future?